skekre98/simple_learn/README.md

     <img src="/img/logo.png">
 </p>

+[SimpleLearn](https://pypi.org/project/simple-learn/) is a python package that aims to create an automatic process of model algorithm selection, hyper parameter tuning, iterative modelling, and model assessment.
+This package is built on top of [sklearn](https://scikit-learn.org/) and leaves all the flexibility and API support available to you.
+Keep in mind this package does NOT automate the entire process of data science and assumes you are handling tasks such as data preparation and feature engineering.
+A strong model algorithm cannot apologize for bad data.

 ## Build Locally

 You can build your most recent changes by running the following command from the root directory: